Quick Answer

 - Full name "Collateralized Mortgage Obligation" must appear in CMO retail communications and correspondence; "CMO" alone is not enough.
 Educational material must be offered (not delivered) to non-institutional investors.

 - Pre-ODD options materials cannot name specific securities, recommend, or show performance.
-Third-party research on a website or upon request is not "distributed," but must still be reviewed before active distribution.
+Independent third-party research on a website or upon request escapes only the conflict-disclosure duty, never labeling, review, or approval.
 Selective distribution of research is prohibited: all entitled clients get it at substantially the same time.

 One-Breath Recap